melocery/MasterThesisAnalysis/README.md

 - in MOD cells:
   - Some show minimal expression in MOD cells
-  - No clear separation into MOD1 and MOD2
+  - No clear separation into MOD_wm and MOD_gm
 - in non-OD cells:
   - Expressed in neurons and astrocytes
   - Some associated with Moffitt et al.'s neuron clusters